pdee/pdee/README.md

   There is also ‘python-mode-v5-behavior’

-* Indentation rules
+* Indentation\

   See customizable variable ‘py-indent-offset’ for default indent

-  Beside syntactic indent, a couple of conventions should enhance readability.

-  Customizable variable ‘py-closing-list-dedents-bos’:
-  When non-nil, indent lists closing delimiter like start-column.
+  Rules according to ‘py-indent-list-style’

+  - ‘line-up-with-first-element’ (default)

+     Which would look like\
+     packed_entry = (long, sequence, of_items,
+                   that, needs, to_be, wrapped)

+     However, if a continuation list or tuple starts at the beginning line, select ‘one-level-from-opener’ though

+     (long, sequence, of_items,
+         that, needs, to_be, wrapped) = input_list

+  - ‘one-level-to-beginning-of-statement’
+  - ‘one-level-from-opener’

+  As for the closing line:\
+  ‘ py-closing-list-dedents-bos’

     my_list = [\
       1, 2, 3,\
       4, 5, 6
     ]

     otherwise

     my_list = [\
       1, 2, 3,\
       4, 5, 6\
       ]

   With nested dicts: